ranwann/ranwann/README.md

 - good listener but bad at comforting
 - very open to friend requests ^^

-# fandoms I’m in!! *(main ones)*
+# fandoms I’m in!!
 - danmei (erha, mxtx, qq • planning on reading more when I have the time..)
 - the mimic
 - genshin impact

-  I am in other fandoms, I'm just not as into them as the main ones.
+  I am in other fandoms, I'm just not as into them as the main ones above.
 But I'll probably know if you mention them 'u'